postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 * NTLM Authentication [Beta]

 **Note**: NTLM and Bearer token are only available in Postman native apps.
 All other authorization types are available in Postman native apps and the Chrome app.
-Note that Chrome app is being deprecated.
+Note that the [Postman Chrome app is being deprecated](http://blog.getpostman.com/2017/11/01/goodbye-postman-chrome-app/).

 [![auth menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_menu.png)